An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{east} squares problems appear in robotics, computer vision, and data analytics.
-However, traditional least-squares solvers perform poorly in the presence of \textit{outliers} that are often caused by spurious sensor data, faulty data association, and model misspecification \cite{Cadena2016Past}.
-To reduce the sensitivity to outliers during minimization of a least-squares objective function, \textit{robust loss functions} (RLFs), such as pseudo-Huber \cite{Huber1964Robust}, Cauchy \cite{Black1996Robust}, and Geman-McClure \cite{Geman1986Baysian}, have been proposed.
-However, the main drawback of these RLFs is that they must be hand-picked and manually tuned a priori without knowledge of the actual residual distribution.
+\IEEEPARstart{L}{east}-squares problems appear in robotics, computer vision, and data analytics.
+However, traditional least-squares solvers perform poorly in the presence of \textit{outliers} that are often caused by spurious sensor data \cite{Roysdon2017GPS}, faulty data association \cite{Neira2001Data}, and model misspecification \cite{Cadena2016Past}.
+To reduce the sensitivity to outliers during minimization of a least-squares objective function, \textit{robust loss functions} or \textit{robust kernels} \cite{DeMenezes2021Review}, such as pseudo-Huber \cite{Huber1964Robust}, Cauchy \cite{Black1996Robust}, Welsch \cite{Dennis1978Techniques}, and Geman-McClure \cite{Geman1986Baysian}, have been proposed.
+However, the main drawback of these robust kernels is that they must be hand-picked and manually tuned a priori without knowledge of the actual residual distribution and are sensitive to poor initialization \cite{Hartley2004Multiple}.
+Recent work by \cite{Barron2019General, Chebrolu2021Adaptive, Hitchcox2022Mind} has addressed the manual tuning issue by introducing adaptive functions that are capable of changing their shapes to fit the actual residual distribution.

+Least-squares problems are also sensitive to initialization errors.
+Recently, work by Yang \etal \cite{Yang2020GNC} has addressed this problem by tailoring graduated nonconvexity to truncated least-squares and Geman-McClure loss functions.
+Although GNC's global optimality cannot be guaranteed, the empirical robustness of resulting robust non-minimal solvers in applications is demonstrated successfully.
+However, GNC has been applied to a fixed robust loss function and the extension of GNC to generalized loss function is absent in the literature.

+The main contribution of this work is a detailed derivation of the combination of an adaptive loss function and GNC (GNC-ADAPT).
+Previously, GNC has been tailored to a specific loss function of choice, however, the combination of GNC with the generalized loss function no longer necessitates the specification of a particular loss function.
+Such combination can be readily applied to various robotics problems such as point-cloud alignment, SLAM, pose-graph optimization, and bundle adjustment without choosing which loss function to combine with GNC.
+The proposed method is tested against non-adaptive robust loss functions, adaptive loss functions, and GNC-incorporated loss functions.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:relatedwork} presents a comprehensive review of the literature on robust loss functions and graduated nonconvexity.
+Section~\ref{sec:preliminaries} provides the necessary mathematical background.
+Section~\ref{sec:methodology} presents the derivation of the novel robust loss function.
+The proposed methods are applied to a point-cloud alignment, a mesh registration, and a pose graph optimization problem in Section~\ref{sec:results}.
+Finally, the paper is drawn to a close in Section~\ref{sec:conclusion}.